Back to Blog

 What stays the same:

 Trillet's onboarding team provides dedicated Slack support during migration.
-The typical migration timeline for agencies with fewer than 20 clients is 1–2 weeks, including testing and validation.
+The typical migration timeline for agencies with fewer than 20 clients is 1 to 2 weeks, including testing and validation.

 For agencies evaluating platform requirements in detail, Trillet's feature set maps directly to the operational needs most agencies cite when leaving developer-focused platforms.